A Practical Guide to Budget Pacing Algorithms in Digital Advertising: From Waterfall Bidding to Header Bidding

 Another scenario arises when a publisher sends requests to multiple SSPs, and each SSP, in turn, forwards these requests to multiple DSPs.
 If the SSP runs a second-price auction, the same issues persist, reinforcing the challenges inherent in this model.

 These inefficiencies have been a driving force behind the industry's shift in recent years from second-price auctions to first-price auctions, aiming to enhance transparency and improve fairness in programmatic advertising.
+An interesting discussion on this trend can be found in \cite{despotakis2021first}.
 In this chapter, we will explore strategies for designing optimal bidding approaches under first-price auctions.